dapr/components-contrib/configuration/git/README.md

 - The data is small (≤ 1 MiB per file by default).
 - Changes are infrequent (commits, not high-frequency writes).
-- A polling delay of 5–60 seconds is acceptable.
+- A polling delay of a few minutes is acceptable.

 It is **not** suitable for source-code monorepos or hot-path data planes.